kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/character-creation/index.md

 ### Halfling

-You are a halfling from the Grain Islands.
+> **Lore dump**: you are a halfling from the Grain Islands, part of Archontean Empire.

 - Roll **one career** randomly at *character creation*.
 - **Saves +2** versus mind-affecting magic (e.g., sleep, charm, domination etc.).